 Sometimes I read articles and books or watch documentaries and I always wonder what is the best way to translate what I’m learning.
-I find most of anything in nature and natural sciences (if you care to split those–I don’t, but I understand that they sometimes elicit two different concepts) fascinating beyond measure, like a concurrent spiritual enlightenment.
-Many of my friends that are graduate students of have their advanced degrees in the sciences feel the same way: learning is magic.
+I find most of anything in nature and natural sciences (if you care to split those–I don’t, but I understand that they sometimes elicit two different concepts) fascinating beyond measure, like concurrent spiritual enlightenment.
+Many of my friends that are graduate students who have advanced degrees in the sciences feel the same way: learning is magic.

 Unfortunately we, as a species, don’t always automatically appreciate how intricate nature is.
 Even those of us who do still welcome the simple approach, but it may be hard to explain concepts in a simple manner after the hassle of years of university study and a lifetime of nerdiness.

 No need to fear!
 I found the perfect short article to explain the most important basics of soil science!